 Cucumbers are great for pickling, tossing in salads, or eating straight off the vine.

-Types of cucumbers
+Types of Cucumbers

-There are two types of cucumbers: slicing and pickling.
+There are two main types of cucumbers: slicing and pickling.
 Each type comes in several different varieties.
-The slicing types are long and usually grow to about 6 or 8 inches in length while the pickling types are shorter, reaching around 3 to 4 inches (8-10 cm.) once mature.
+The slicing types are long and usually grow to about 6 or 8 inches (15-20 cm.) in length while the pickling types are shorter, reaching around 3 to 4 inches (8-10 cm.) once mature.
 There are now many bush or compact varieties of cucumbers available that are ideal for growing in limited spaces.

-Where to plant cucumbers
+Where to Plant Cucumbers

 Cucumbers like warm, humid weather; loose, organic soil; and plenty of sunlight.
 They grow well in most areas of the United States and do especially well in southern regions.
 When planting cucumbers, choose a site that has adequate drainage and fertile soil.
 Good soil will have plenty of organic matter, such as compost.
 Adding compost to the soil will help get your cucumbers off to a good start, and applying an organic fertilizer, such as manure, will help give the plants nutrients during growth.
 When you begin preparing the soil, remove any rocks, sticks, or other debris and then mix ample amounts of organic matter and fertilizer into the soil.
-Cucumbers may be planted in hills or rows about 1 inch deep and thinned as needed.
+Cucumbers may be planted in hills or rows about 1 inch (2.5 cm.) deep and thinned as needed.
 Since cucumbers are a vine crop, they usually require a lot of space.
-In large gardens cucumber vines may spread throughout rows; within smaller gardens, cucumbers may be trained for climbing on a fence or trellis.
+In large gardens, cucumber vines may spread throughout rows; within smaller gardens, cucumbers may be trained for climbing on a fence or trellis.
 Training cucumbers on a fence or trellis will reduce space and lift the fruit off the soil.
-This method also can provide your garden with a neater appearance.
+This method can also provide your garden with a neater appearance.
 The bush or compact varieties are quite suitable for growing in small spaces or even in containers.